-Dennis R. Holmes, M.D., F.A.C.S., is an internationally renowned breast cancer expert with locations in Beverly Hills, Santa Monica, Glendale, and Los Angeles, California, and is one of very few surgeons in the U.S. performing lymph node-sparing surgery, a specialized technique to minimize the side effects of lymph node surgery.
+Dennis R. Holmes, M.D., F.A.C.S., is an internationally renowned breast cancer expert with locations in Santa Monica, Glendale, and Los Angeles, California.
+He is one of very few surgeons in the U.S. performing lymph node-sparing surgery, specialized techniques to minimize the side effects of lymph node surgery.